-&lt;sup>1 This performance measure was updated in the 2021/22-2023/24 Service Plan.
+1 This performance measure was updated in the 2022/23-2024/25 Service Plan.

-&lt;sup>1 'Primary' manufacturing typically converts logs to lumber, plywood, OSB, etc., while 'secondary' manufacturing typically uses a form of lumber as a raw material input for further manufactured products, such as furniture, windows and doors, engineered wood products, mass timber products, cabinets, moulding and millwork, etc.
+2 'Primary' manufacturing typically converts logs to lumber, plywood, OSB, etc., while 'secondary' manufacturing typically uses a form of lumber as a raw material input for further manufactured products, such as furniture, windows and doors, engineered wood products, mass timber products, cabinets, moulding and millwork, etc.